 Essays and Photos to Help You Learn Joyo Kanji

-In a way, these essays are profiles.
+These essays are like personality profiles that bring the characters to life.
 After all, kanji are as complex as humans!
 Joy o' Kanji essays reveal the character of the characters and the kanji (感じ) of the kanji (漢字)!

 Packed with gorgeous photos of kanji and of the items they represent, each essay immerses you in the world of one kanji.
 This immersion is essential because when you understand deeply, you can remember much more easily.

 The extremely affordable essays are downloadable in PDF format.
 The zingy magazine-style layout of the PDFs enhances the reading experience.

 This project sprang from my infinite curiosity about the written characters that Japanese people use every day.
 You may know me from my other kanji writing—my book Crazy for Kanji: A Student's Guide to the Wonderful World of Japanese Characters or my blog Kanji Curiosity, which I published on JapanesePod101.com from 2007 through 2010.
 To learn more about me and the whole Joy o' Kanji team, see Who We Are.